ProtoXylos/TheNidavellirProject-Free/README.md

 **Solution**:
 This patch adds additional validation to the `Steam_AuthTicketHandle offset(0x1EB4780)` function to prevent unauthorized access and handle potentially malicious tickets more securely.

-- **Sender Identity Validation**:
-  The patch first retrieves the identity of the sender (`sender_id`) using the provided `from_xuid`.
-It checks if the sender is an actual client or a known entry in the "shit list" (a list of users marked for disconnection or restricted access), ensuring that only valid clients are processed.

 - **Message Size Check**:
   The patch ensures that the size of the authentication message is valid by checking if it is greater than 1024 bytes, with a specific index condition (`index - 21 == 0`).
 If the size exceeds this threshold, the message is flagged as potentially malicious, and the processing is halted.